SpareCores/.github/profile/README.md

 # `$ apropos sc`

-Spare Cores is an ecosystem, including Python packages, SDKs in other programming languages, CLI tools, public APIs, and web applications providing:
+Spare Cores is an ecosystem, including Python packages, SDKs in other programming languages, CLI tools, public APIs, and web applications, providing:

-- A standardized server type listing of several cloud and other server providers, including data on compute/memory/storage/graphical processing units etc, along with benchmark scenarios and related cores/performance/cost metrics.
+- A standardized server type listing of several cloud and other server providers.
+It includes data on compute/memory/storage/graphical processing units etc, along with benchmark scenarios and related performance/cores/cost metrics.
-- An easy-to-search web application to compare listings, along with detailed product pages for each server type, including historical on-demand and spot prices, and list of similar machines.
+- An easy-to-search web application to compare listings, along with detailed product pages for each server type, including historical on-demand and spot prices, and lists of similar machines.
-- HTTP API and SDKs to search programatically.
+- HTTP API and SDKs to search programmatically.
-- Standardized launcher CLI tool to start any instance type at the supported vendors.
+- A generalized launcher CLI tool to start any instance type at the supported vendors.
-- Coming soon!
-SaaS to seamlessly launch batch jobs and services on any supported instance type at the Spare Cores cloud environment without any vendor engagement.
+- Coming soon: SaaS for seamlessly launching batch jobs and services on any supported instance type at the Spare Cores cloud environment without any vendor engagement.

 # `$ man sc.EXAMPLES`

-Using Spare Cores to find the optimal instance type among many supported vendors might be useful e.g. for the below use-cases:
+Using Spare Cores to find the optimal instance type among many supported vendors might be useful for the below use-cases (among many other):

-- Batch (e.g. Data Science or ETL) jobs with unusual compute requirements, which are not a good fit for Kubernetes.
-While binpacking potentially works great for microservices, batch jobs have varying memory and compute needs and long run times, which makes them a better fit to run on dedicated (spot) instances.
+- Batch jobs, for example, in Data Science or ETL, often have unusual compute requirements that may not be a good fit for Kubernetes.
+While binpacking potentially works great for microservices, batch jobs have varying memory and compute needs, as well as long run times.
+This makes them a better fit to run on dedicated (spot) instances.
 - Digital artists rendering videos using GPUs.
 - One-off scripts requiring a lot of memory (e.g. ad-hoc analysis you cannot run on your laptop).
-- Classic CI/CD tasks (compiling and testing software), such as your expensive GitHub Action runners on private repos.
+- Classic CI/CD tasks, like compiling and testing software, are also common use-cases.
+This includes scenarios such as utilizing expensive GitHub Action runners on private repositories.
 - Training ML/AI models.

 # `$ poetry search sc-`

-Spare Cores is still in the early development phase, started in Q3 of 2023 and more actively in 2024 thanks to NGI Search funding.
-Please find the status and short description of all the planned components below:
+Spare Cores is still in the early development phase, initiated in Q3 of 2023 and gaining momentum in 2024, particularly due to the support from NGI Search funding.
+Below, you can find the status and brief descriptions of all the existing and planned components:

 | Component | Status | Repository | Description |
 | --------- | ------ | ---------- | ----------- |